 Meet the Expert

-Elizabeth Priya Kumar is the founder of Premini Events, an New York City-based event planning company that specializes in South Asian weddings.
+Elizabeth Priya Kumar is the founder of Premini Events, a New York City and LA-based event planning company that specializes in South Asian weddings.

 “Every couple has different circumstances surrounding their events and in today’s uncertain climate, cash lends itself to having comfort and security for things that come up,” explains planner Elizabeth Priya Kumar, founder of Premini Events.
 “Whether it’s a new home, a baller honeymoon, or tackling leftover debt, this method of gifting benefits the couple in the way that they ultimately need it.”

 Kumar is used to tracking dozens of envelopes of cash at a wedding.
 Her clients are often hosting South Asian affairs, a wedding culture in which, she says, cash reigns as a newlywed gift.
 In her decade of experience, she most commonly sees an envelope stuffed with bills handed over to the happy couple.

 But there are plenty of other ways of giving away cash.
 “Getting creative and adding a layer of sentimental value is what will separate this everyday universal gift into being one that is personal and unique,” adds Kumar.

 And it’s as simple as a thoughtful personal message.
 Below, eight unique ways to give cash at a wedding.